Cadang-cadang: Characteristics

 Viroids are small, single-stranded RNA molecules, ranging from 246 to 375 nucleotides long.
 Unlike viruses, they do not code for protein coats but contain genes for autonomous replication.
 With abilities to cause serious disease, they are more commonly found in a latent stage, and their mode of infection is mainly mechanical, though documented cases exist of vertical transmission through pollen and seed.

 The sequence and structure prediction of CCCVd has been documented.
 There are four low-molecular-weight RNA species (ccRNAs) found associated with cadang-cadang disease.
 Of the four, two are related with the early stage of the disease: ccRNA 1 fast and ccRNA 2 fast.
 After several years, two other species appear and predominate: ccRNA 1 slow and ccRNA 2 slow.
 Moreover, they share sequence homology with other viroids.

 Conditions for a viroid to infect its host include wounds on the host or infected pollen grain deposited into an ovule.
 Not all of the mentioned conditions pertain to cadang-cadang.

 Tinangaja disease is caused by coconut trinangaja viroid (CTiVd), which has 64% sequence homology with CCCVd.
 This disease has been found in Guam.
-Coconuts from Asia and South Pacific have been found to have viroids with similar nucleic acid sequences of CCCVd.
+Coconuts from Asia and the South Pacific have been found to have viroids with similar (homologous) nucleic acid sequences of CCCVd.
 The pathogenicity of CTiVd is uncertain.
 Coconut cadang-cadang viroid, also known as CCCVd, is responsible for a lethal disease of coconut plant first reported in the early 1930 in the Philippines.
 CCCVd is the smallest known pathogen and it is biologically distinct from other viroids; it consists of circular or lineal single-stranded RNA with a basic size of 246 or 247, it is thought it can be transmitted by seed or pollen (with low transmission rates) and occur in almost all plant parts.
 Once infected, coconut palm shows yellow leaf spots and nut production ceases; from appearance of first symptoms to tree death, time ranges from around 8 to 16 years, but the pest is generally greater in older plants.
 It is estimated that over 30 million coconut palms have been killed by cadang-cadang since it was first recognised and the loss of production is valued at about $80 – $100 for each planting site occupied by an infected tree.